EgyIbrahim/PlingPlong/README.txt

 5. press esc key to go back to main menu to pause
 6. press reset score to retry
 7. To quit app, close window.
-NOTE: Player 2 may use middle finger for manimum effect and player 1 may pretend they are using the force to move the paddle.